aiman-al-masoud/skratchbook/README.md

 ## Getting Started:

-To import this library, download the <a href="https://github.com/aiman-al-masoud/skratchbook/releases">latest stable jar</a> and add it to your project's build-path.
+To import this library, download the <a href="https://github.com/aiman-al-masoud/skratchbook/releases">latest stable release</a>, unzip the directory, and add the jar "skratchbook.jar" to your project's build-path.

 ## Managing Settings: